tterb/Atomic-Monokai-Syntax/README.md

   <img src="https://cloud.githubusercontent.com/assets/16360374/23390075/a8707b24-fd20-11e6-84fb-5ad2ca958880.png" height="36" title="Active Development"/>
 </p>
 <p align="center">
-  Atomic Monokai is actively developed in order to improve language-specific <br> syntax-highlighting for an increasing collection of programming languages.<br> Have a language that you'd like to see supported?
+  <i>Atomic Monokai</i> is actively developed in order to improve language-specific <br> syntax-highlighting for an increasing collection of programming languages.<br> Have a language that you'd like to see supported?
 Suggest it here
 </p>

 <br>